Nitrokey/nitrokey-documentation/source/components/nethsm/administration.rst

 Time
 ~~~~

-The time configuration sets the system time of the NetHSM software.
+System time of the NetHSM software can either be set manually or automatically
-It is usually not required to set the system time, as it is set during provisioning.
+by configuring an NTP or NTS server.

-The time configuration can be retrieved as follows.
+The current system time can be retrieved as follows.

 .. tabs::
    .. tab:: nitropy